 Dale J, Dey CJ, Delhey K, Kempenaers B & Valcu M. 2015.
 The effects of life-history and social selection on male and female plumage coloration.
 Nature

-Read about my research on bird color evolution in The Economist.
+Read about the evolution of bird color in The Economist

 Listen to an interview I gave to Radio Canada International

-This research involves collaborations with an international group of academics including James Dale (Massey University), John Fitzpatrick (Stockholm University), Bart Kempenaers (Max Planck) and Sigal Balshine (McMaster University).
-It is funded through various sources including NSERC and the New Zealand Marsden Fund.
+This research involves collaborations with James Dale (Massey University), John Fitzpatrick (Stockholm University), Bart Kempenaers (Max Planck) and Sigal Balshine (McMaster University).
+It is primarily funded through NSERC and the New Zealand Marsden Fund.

-One of the most important parts of an animal’s environment is other members of their species.
-I have been studying how parental care, sexual behaviour and social competition influence trait expression, survival, and reproduction in a variety of vertebrate species.
+Animals spend much of their time interacting with other members of their species.
+I have been studying how parental care, sexual behaviour and social competition influence reproduction, survival and evolution in a variety of vertebrate species.

 Dey CJ, Dale J and Quinn JS.
 2014.
 Manipulating the appearance of a badge of status causes changes in true badge expression.
 Proceedings of the Royal Society B